syncfusion-content/xamarin-docs/Xamarin/DataSource/DataSource-GettingStarted.md

 ---
 # DataSource
 ## Overview
-DataSource.Portable is a non UI component that consumes raw data and processes data manipulation operations such as sorting, filtering and grouping saving developers’ time and efforts in building the functionality themselves.
+DataSource is a non UI component that consumes raw data and processes data operations such as sorting, filtering and grouping saving developers’ time and efforts in building the functionality themselves.
 We can apply DataSource to any data bound control which can be further processed using the bound DataSource.
 
 ![](DataSource-GettingStarted_images/datasource.png)
 ## Getting started